Demi Lovato: 2007–2008: Breakthrough with Camp Rock and Don't Forget

 From 2007 to 2008, Lovato played Charlotte Adams on the Disney Channel short series As the Bell Rings.
 Lovato auditioned for the channel's television film Camp Rock and series Sonny with a Chance during 2007 and got both roles.
 Lovato played the lead character, aspiring singer Mitchie Torres, in Camp Rock.
 The film premiered on June 20, 2008, to 8.9 million viewers.
 Gillian Flynn of Entertainment Weekly wrote that Lovato's acting skills were underwhelming and that she has "the knee-jerk smile of someone who is often told she has a great smile".
 The film's soundtrack was released three days earlier; however, the music was considered less current than that of High School Musical.
 It debuted at number three on the US Billboard 200, with 188,000 units sold in its first week of release.
 Lovato sang four songs on the soundtrack, including "We Rock" and "This Is Me".
 The latter, Lovato's debut single, debuted at number 11 on the US Billboard Hot 100 and later peaked at number nine, marking her first entry on the chart.
 That summer, Lovato signed with Hollywood Records and began her Demi Live!
 Warm Up Tour before the release of her debut studio album, and appeared on the Jonas Brothers' Burnin' Up Tour.

-Lovato's debut studio album, Don't Forget, released on September 23, 2008, and was met with generally positive reviews from critics.
+Lovato's debut studio album, Don't Forget, released on September 23, 2008, was met with generally positive reviews from critics.
 Michael Slezak of Entertainment Weekly said, "Demi Lovato might satisfy her 'tween fans but she won't be winning any rockers over with Don't Forget".
 The album debuted at number two in the US, with first-week sales of 89,000 copies.
 Ten of its songs were co-written with the Jonas Brothers.

 Don't Forget was certified gold by the Recording Industry Association of America (RIAA) for US sales of over 500,000 copies.
 Its lead single, "Get Back", was praised for its pop rock style and peaked at number 43 on the Billboard Hot 100, also selling over 560,000 copies in the United States.
 The album's second single, "La La Land", was cited for its strong rock elements and peaked at number 52 in the US, and cracked the top 40 in Ireland and the United Kingdom.
 The music video for the song was directed by Brendan Malloy and Tim Wheeler.
 The third single and title track, "Don't Forget", peaked at number 41 in the US.